 Important birthdays can unearth some pretty uncomfortable realisations.
 I turned 30 during this time and realised I just had a few hundred pounds to my name.
 Enough in the bank to pay for my regular long-weekend trips around Asia, and the odd trip back home, but not much else.
 Add in my student loans and I was waaaay in the red.

-I eventually found my way to personal finance sites I never knew existed, and started reading.
+Eventually I found my way to personal finance sites I never knew existed, and started reading.
 I made an effort to de-code complicated (at least for me) financial advice and take action.
 I calculated my net worth, set up a stocks and shares ISA, and found out how much was in that pension my former employer set up for me (not much).
-I finally figured out adult stuff.
+Adult stuff!

 Hello Big Mango and shiny things

 After three years of some serious overwork, I again felt burnt out and tired of small-town living.
 I left my job, and gave myself three months to do the things I could never fit into a long weekend: going on a meditation retreat, training on an organic farm, and exploring countries further east.
 During these relaxed months I also sent out a few applications for jobs in a big city.
 The job I really wanted came through, and Bangkok was the next stop on the tour (just for another year or two, of course).